BPCE ITALY LOAN FOR SMES AND MIDCAPS

-Projektträger – zwischengeschaltetes FinanzinstitutBPCE EQUIPMENT FINANCE ITALIA SPA,BPCE EQUIPMENT SOLUTIONS ITALIA SPA,FRAER LEASING SPA
+Promoter – Financial IntermediaryBPCE EQUIPMENT FINANCE ITALIA SPA,BPCE EQUIPMENT SOLUTIONS ITALIA SPA,FRAER LEASING SPA

 The project consists of a multi-beneficiary intermediated loan (MBIL) to finance EIB-eligible investments by small and medium sized enterprises (SMEs) and mid-caps via leasing schemes in Italy.
 Minimum 30% of the financing will be dedicated to innovation and minimum 30% of the investments will be located in EIB cohesion regions.